EnglishMuffin17/encrypter/encrypter/README.txt

         2. testLength
             Tests the length of a stack (integer string value sliced in an array) comparing it to the current max_length.
-If inserts is equalt to False, testLength only tests the length of the stack versus max_length.
+If inserts is equal to False, testLength only tests the length of the stack versus max_length.
 If inserts is equal to True, testLength fills the diffence (empty space) between the length of max_length and the stack.

             arguments:
-                stack - array of integer string values max_length - current maximum length
-                char - replacement character for if inserts is equal to True inserts - False by default.
+                stack - array of integer string values max_length - integer value to compare the length of stack char - replacement character for if inserts is equal to True inserts - False by default.
 Determines whether or not testLength will only test the length of a stack or fill the stack with replacement chars.